Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 Being part of the support team, I'm often in the Komodo community forums enough, people ask alot of question there which I'm more than happy to answer.
 Recently I was lucky enough to come across a post entitled [heap o' queations](http://community.activestate.com/node/10713).
-Needless to I was excited!
+Needless to say I was excited!
 I dove right into analyzing the obviously well organized and thought out questions from the user.
 A short 10 days later and we're done!
 Wooh!

 The part that grabbed my attention the most was the request for a macro that